Purdue-ECE-32300/lab_book/source/lab_06.md

    Simulink model for operation at constant stepping rate, {file}`full\_step.slx`.
    ```

-2. Using the digital oscilloscope and {guilabel}`BenchVue`, record and print the
+2. Using the digital oscilloscope and {program}`BenchVue`, record and print the
    phase-$a$ voltage, phase-$b$ voltage, phase-$a$ current, and phase-$b$
    current in the full stepping mode.
 Do you see any similarity to the current
    waveform and the current waveform for the solenoid pull-in measured in